grab/engineering-blog/_posts/2017-05-10-troubleshooting-unusual-aws-elb-5xx-error.md

 172.18.1.37
 ~~~

-Then we proceed with running the netstat command to get connection counts from the Gothena instance to each of the ELB IPs retrieved above.
+Then, we proceed with running the netstat command to get connection counts from the Gothena instance to each of the ELB IPs retrieved above.

 ~~~sh
 netstat | grep 172.18.2.38 | wc -l; netstat | grep 172.18.2.209 | wc -l; netstat | grep 172.18.1.10 | wc -l; netstat | grep 172.18.1.37 | wc -l;